 An absolute reference in Excel keeps your formula fixed.
 So, if you copy the formula to another position, nothing will change.
-Unlike a relative reference, it is pointing to an actual fixed location on a worksheet.
+Unlike a relative reference, it points to an actual fixed location on a worksheet.

 How to use absolute reference

 The key is the dollar sign: $.
-If you want to fix rows or columns insert a dollar sign before the row or column id.
+For example, insert a dollar sign before the row or column id if you want to fix rows or columns.

 Let us see an example of how the absolute reference works for cell B1: